Top 7 Common Passport Application Mistakes

 3. Certified Copy of Birth Certificate

-When applying for a new passport, you'll need to submit either a legal certified copy or the original copy of your birth certificate.
+When applying for a new passport and filling out a passport application, you'll need to submit either a legal certified copy or the original copy of your birth certificate.

 Photo or digital copies are not acceptable.
 Submitting one of these is one of the most common issues applicants make when applying for a passport.